JavierEmi182/AnexosIngSoftware/README.md

 On the following meeting record, we redefined requirements with the client [Acta de Reunion 12](https://github.com/JavierEmi182/AnexosIngSoftware/blob/main/ActasReunion/ActaReunion12.pdf)
 <br><br>
-<h2>Sprints</h2>
-<p>In Scrum, a sprint is a time-boxed, fixed-length development iteration during which a cross-functional team works to deliver a potentially shippable product increment.
-Sprints are a fundamental concept in the Scrum framework and provide a structured approach to iterative and incremental development.
-The primary goal of a sprint is to produce a valuable and functional piece of the product that can be potentially released to users or stakeholders.</p>
-<h2><b>First Sprint</b></h2>
 <details>
 <summary>System Deployment Guide</summary>
   <p>A system deployment guide is a comprehensive document that outlines the detailed steps and instructions required to successfully deploy a software system or application from a development or testing environment to a production environment.
 This guide serves as a reference for technical teams responsible for implementing the deployment process and ensures that the transition from development to production is smooth, controlled, and error-free.
 The guide typically includes information on configuration, installation, testing, and post-deployment activities.</p>